You are currently signed in as .

 Vault Guides are THE source for insider insight on career information and employer reviews.
 Shop Vault Guides

 Industries & Professions /

 Developed in Asia and widely used during the Middle Ages, the abacus can be considered the origin of modern computing devices.
 An abacus, composed of strings and beads representing numerical values, can be used for arithmetic.
-Today, Japanese children still learn to work on an abacus before being introduced to electronic calculators.

 The first significant automated data-processing techniques were applied to making fabric patterns, not calculating numbers.
 French weaver Joseph-Marie Jacquard introduced a punch-card weaving system at the 1801 World's Fair.
 His system was straightforward enough; the punched cards controlled the pattern applied to the cloth as it was woven.
 The introduction of these looms, symbolizing the replacement of people by machines, caused riots.

 After proposing in 1822 that it might be possible to compute table entries using a steam engine, Charles Babbage had second thoughts about his idea and went on to design the analytical engine that had the basic components of the modern computer in 1833.
 This earned him the title of father of the computer.
 He was aided greatly by the daughter of famous poet Lord Byron, Ada Augusta King, Countess of Lovelace, who is recognized as the world's first programmer.
 In 1890, U.S. inventor and statistician Herman Hollerith put the punched card system to use for the 1890 census.
 He discovered that perforated cards could be read electrically by machines.
 Each perforation could stand for some important piece of information that the machine could sort and manipulate.
 Hollerith founded the Calculating-Tabulating-Recording Company in 1914, which eventually was renamed International Business Machines (IBM) in 1924.
 IBM is still a computer industry leader today.